EMPEROR NORTON :: Bicentennial: 2018

 7 Feb 2018

-The Mechanics' Institute's 1866 building, formerly located on the site of the Institute's current building and lost in 1906, was one of Emperor Norton's regular afternoon haunts: a place where he wrote many of his Proclamations — on Institute stationery — and where is reputed to have played a mean game of chess.
+The theme for the event is "a day in the life of Emperor Norton," as the Institute's 1866 building, formerly located on the site of the Institute's current building and lost in 1906, was one of Emperor Norton's regular afternoon haunts: a place where he wrote many of his Proclamations — on Institute stationery — and where is reputed to have played a mean game of chess.

-While our aim is to make every Emperor Norton at 200 event an occasion to learn something new about the Emperor — and notwithstanding the august venue — there will be no lecture on this special evening.
-The emphasis will be on levity!
 Attendees are encouraged to dress according to the San Francisco style during the period of the Emperor's reign: 1860s and 1870s.
 Bonus points for those dressed as other storied Mechanics' Institute figures of the Emperor's acquaintance.
-If Eadweard Muybridge, Andrew Smith Hallidie or Frederick Marriott is in your costume reportoire, now is your moment!
+If Eadweard Muybridge, Andrew Smith Hallidie or Mary Ellen Pleasant is in your costume repertoire, now is your moment!
+[Mechanics' Institute]

 15 Feb 2018